Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 5/29/2023

 We continued to work on the button to add a junction, but we haven't quite figured out our algorithm to generate connections yet, or our mouseClicked() function entirely.

+### 5/30/2023

+Continued to work on the bug; determined that the issue might be that the last components connects to itself, rather than to another component, which causes a infinite loop because there's no end point.